NZR/SPLR-FEVER/README.md

 # SPLR-FEVER
 This repository contains the Feature EvolutioN ExtractoR, part of our work on Software Product Line Research.

+_We are currently working on getting all the information in here, this is a work in progress right now_

 In this repository you can find
 - the code of the FEVER tool, use to extract information from Git commits in a feature-oriented way